mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/networking/index.md

 Load balancing within a Kubernetes cluster is exposed through a service of type `ClusterIP`.
 `ClusterIP` is similar to a virtual IP (VIP) which presents a single IP address to the client and load balances the traffic to the backend servers.
-The actual load balancing happens via `iptables` rules or ipvs configuration, which are programmed by a Kubernetes component called `kube-proxy`.
+The actual load balancing happens via `iptables` rules or IPVS configuration, which are programmed by a Kubernetes component called `kube-proxy`.
 By default, `kube-proxy` runs in `iptables` mode.
 It configures `iptables` to intercept any traffic destined towards `ClusterIP` and send traffic to the real servers based on the probabilistic `iptables` rules.
 `Kube-proxy` configuration can be altered by updating the `configmap` named `kube-proxy` in the `kube-system` namespace.